Faculty profile: http://web.wm.edu/law/faculty/bios/fulltime/grover-12.php?svr=law

 Faculty profile: http://www.law.uc.edu/faculty-staff/faculty/sandra-f-sperino

-Professor Sperino is a Professor at the University of Cincinnati College of Law.
+Professor Sperino is the Associate Dean of Faculty and Professor at the University of Cincinnati College of Law.
 Prior to joining the UC faculty she was an assistant professor at Temple University Beasley School of Law and participated in the Lawless Fellowship Program at the University of Illinois College of Law.
 She clerked for the Hon.
 Donald J. Stohr of the U.S. District Court, Eastern District of Missouri, and practiced law in the litigation and labor and employment departments at Lewis, Rice & Fingerish in St. Louis.
 There she helped draft the petition for writ of certiorari and co-authored the brief argued before the U.S. Supreme Court in United States v.
 Sell.
 Professor Sperino is a contributing editor to several employment law books published by the American Bar Association.
 In 2013, UC law students awarded Professor Sperino the Goldman Prize for Teaching Excellence.
+In 2015, Professor Sperino received the Harold C. Schott Scholarship Award.
 Professor Sperino's recent scholarship is published in the Michigan Law Review, the University of Illinois Law Review, the Notre Dame Law Review, and the Alabama Law Review.
-Her most recent work in progress was selected for the 2013 Harvard/Stanford/Yale Junior Scholars' Forum.
+In 2013, one of her articles was selected for the Harvard/Stanford/Yale Junior Scholars' Forum.

 Jarod S. Gonzalez